groodymoloko/googleBooksSearch/README.md

 ### Deployment

-1. This app is deployed to Heroku at:
+1. This app is deployed to Heroku at: https://young-plateau-49636.herokuapp.com/

+2. To run locally, run Git Bash or other terminal:
+  * git clone this repo to your local folder
+  * npm install
+  * npm start